 a.
 As for you, O My flock: In Ezekiel 34:1-16 Yahweh gave a severe rebuke to the unfaithful shepherds of Israel.
 Now God spoke to the flock.
 The sins of the shepherds did not excuse the sins of the flock.
 They had their own accountability to God.

 i.
 Modern western culture often divides the world into two categories: oppressors and victims.
 Great attention is given to the sins and crimes of the oppressors, and often righty so.
-Yet we err when we think there are never circumstances when one though to be a victim can also have responsibility for their own sins and failings before God.
+Yet we err when we think there are never circumstances when one thought to be a victim can also have responsibility for their own sins and failings before God.

 b.
 I shall judge between sheep and sheep, between rams and goats: God recognized that all sheep are not the same, and He reserved the right to make such distinctions.
 When considering sheep abused by a shepherd, it may be that one sheep has no responsibility, another sheep has some responsibility, and a third sheep has great responsibility.
 These distinctions may be difficult for us to make, but God can and does make them perfectly.

 i.
 “Some think Ezekiel turns here from the kings to lesser officials who had mistreated their fellow countrymen.
 God will judge between one class (the weak and the helpless) and another (the strong and the oppressive).”
 (Feinberg)